Finite-size clocks in quantum field theory and the twin paradox: Explicit evaluation of the de-excitation probabilities for Alice and Bob

-being $\tau$ the time Fermi Normal coordinate \cite{poisson} associated with the center of mass's trajectory.
-Next, recall that the Minkowski vacuum function in $3 + 1$ dimensions for a scalar, massless field admits the following plane wave expansion,
+where $\tau$ is the time Fermi Normal coordinate \cite{poisson} associated with the center of mass's trajectory.
+The Minkowski vacuum function in $3 + 1$ dimensions for a scalar, massless field admits the following plane wave expansion,